 New York City Social Work Degrees, Schools, and Careers

 It should come as no surprise that the biggest city in the country not only is full of social work degree options but is also home to a bustling community of social work professionals as well.
-In fact, according to the BLS, the New York City metropolitan is home to more than 90 percent of the professional social workers in the state and they make an annual average salary of between $56,000 and $65,000.
+In fact, according to the BLS, the New York City metropolitan is home to almost 52,000 social workers and they make an annual average salary of between $65,320 and $85,590.

 For those looking for education, an Ivy League school like Columbia University and its nationally ranked social work degree programs (including a PhD program) are always popular.
 New York University is another prestigious school that offers multiple social work degree programs and Fordham University has a similar reputation and offering as well.
 Even more niche schools like Touro University and Yeshiva University have MSW degree programs.

 Online Social Work Schools in New York

 The best place for finding online social work degree information in New York is through Open SUNY, a marketplace for online degrees and online classes offered through the state universities of New York.
 Unfortunately, the only university that offers a true online degree in social work is the University of Buffalo, which offers a part-time online MSW program.
 Fordham University also offers an online MSW program but only to students who live in New York, New Jersey or Connecticut.
 The U.S. News and World Report’s top-ranked University of California-Berkeley offers an online program for social work.
 For a college closer to home, check out Northeastern University in Boston, another high ranked college in the nation by U.S. News and World Report.